ekumanov/cybrid/README.md

 When the hammer activates sensor1 for the first time, it means we have a "hit" and so we produce a MIDI note-on event based on the duration.
-A velocity is being obtained through an in-memory map that holds logarithmic velocity values being pre-calculated.
+A velocity is obtained through an in-memory map that holds logarithmic velocity values that have been pre-calculated.

 On its way back, if the key is held, the hammer will stay within sensor3 activation region and so the sound will sustain.
 Once the key is released, the hammmer will deactivate sensor3 (high signal) and that's when MIDI note-off is sent.

-**These timestamp recordings and events are being recorded sequentially (group by group, input line by input line), because we want to give equal chance for each event to be recorded as soon as it happens.
+**These timestamp recordings and events are recorded sequentially (group by group, input line by input line), because we want to give equal chance for each event to be recorded as soon as it happens.
 For instance, once we read the event "hammer passed through C4 middle